 The question is what other ASEAN countries can learn from Singapore's regulatory gaps.
 If unlicensed practitioners can operate undetected in Singapore's supposedly sophisticated system, what does that suggest about oversight in jurisdictions with fewer resources?

-Ten countries, 700 million people, one region - and medical regulation remains a patchwork of varying standards, enforcement capacity, and political will. 's failures highlight that wealth and institutional sophistication don't guarantee effective oversight.
+Ten countries, 700 million people, one region - and medical regulation remains a patchwork of varying standards, enforcement capacity, and political will.
+Singapore's failures highlight that wealth and institutional sophistication don't guarantee effective oversight.